 For adults day care, seniors are usually picked up in the morning, somewhere between 6-8 a.m., and return home in the evening, between 5-7 p.m., says Griff.
 While at day care, seniors visit with each other, join group social activities, and receive assistance with daily tasks and general medical needs.

 “Our health care system puts seniors in a place of dependence,” says Meyer-Arnold.
 “But when you ask seniors, they want something to do.
 They want to give back to the communities they live in, to do something that matters.”

 What to know about selecting an adult care service

 How do I select an adult day care service?

-More than 3,500 adult day centers are providing care for 150,000 older Americans each day, but each center is different and the services might vary.
+There are thousands of adult day centers providing care for older Americans each day, but each center is different and the services might vary.

 Meyer-Arnold stresses that the family’s job is to find the place for their loved ones that “feels the best.”